-From 1st September 2018, all tools and equipment MUST be properly tethered using appropriately rated and approved tethering equipment.
+All tools and equipment MUST be properly tethered using appropriately rated and approved tethering equipment.
 Pieces of string / rope etc will not be acceptable.
 All items must be tethered including tools, RF badges, phones, radios, alignment tools etc. When carrying hand tools aloft, they must be tethered to the user or ideally in a properly rated tool bag with a secure closure.